8x8c/xcrypt/README.md

 # Xcrypt High security file encryption.

 VERY special app, lots of care went into it.
+This is made for LINUX to ensure that atomic file overwrite is reliable. (windows needs slightly different code)